-Fort Lewis (known as Joint Base Lewis-McChord) has an almost 100-year history in the Pacific Northwest.
+Joint Base Lewis–McChord, or Fort Lewis, has an almost 100-year history in the Pacific Northwest.
 What started out to be a small fort, has grown into one of the world’s largest military complexes.

 Joint Base Lewis–McChord (JBLM) was established by congressional legislation implementing the recommendations of the 2005 Base Realignment and Closure Commission, ordering the consolidation of Army Fort Lewis and McChord Air Force Base into Joint Base Lewis-McChord.

 JBLM is one of the most sought-after military installations to be stationed at, primarily due to the breathtaking, spectacular views of the Cascade Mountains, Olympia Mountains, and Mt.
 Rainier.

 Merged together in 2010, Joint Base Lewis–McChord is located in Pierce County 98433, just outside of Lakewood, about 9 miles away from Tacoma and an hour away from Seattle.
 The American- Canadian border is only around 4 hours away and Oregon is a short 2.5-hour drive.
 This part of the United States, the Pacific Northwest, is home to lush forest landscapes, beautiful beaches, and hip urban populations.

 Let’s dive in and explore your new duty station!

 Joint Base Lewis McChord housing offers small duplexes and up to four bedroom homes, based on rank and availability.
 With 21 neighborhoods managed by Lincoln Military Housing, libraries, parks, schools and proximity to American Lake make living on post a charm.